A. The seriousness and character of Paul's ministry.

 Do not be unequally yoked together with unbelievers.
 For what fellowship has righteousness with lawlessness?
 And what communion has light with darkness?
 And what accord has Christ with Belial?
 Or what part has a believer with an unbeliever?
 And what agreement has the temple of God with idols?
 For you are the temple of the living God.
 As God has said: "I will dwell in them and walk among them.
 I will be their God, and they shall be My people."
 Therefore "Come out from among them and be separate, says the Lord.
 Do not touch what is unclean, and I will receive you.
 I will be a Father to you, and you shall be My sons and daughters, says the Lord Almighty."

 a.
 Do not be unequally yoked together with unbelievers: Paul is speaking to the overly broad affections of the Corinthian Christians.
-They had joined themselves to unbelievers, and this was affecting their reconciliation with Paul.
+They had joined themselves to unbelievers, and this prevented their reconciliation with Paul.

 i.
 The idea of do not be unequally yoked together is based on Deuteronomy 22:9, which prohibited yoking together two different animals.
 It speaks of joining two things that should not be joined.

 iii.
-But Paul means much more here than only marrying an unbeliever.
+However, Paul means much more here than only marrying an unbeliever.
 It really applies to any environment where we let the world influence our thinking.
-When we are being conformed to this world and are not being transformed by the renewing of your mind (Romans 12:2), we are joining together with unbelievers in an ungodly way.
+When we are being conformed to this world and are not being transformed by the renewing of your mind (Romans 12:2), we join together with unbelievers in an ungodly way.

 vi.
-The Corinthian Christians were thinking like worldly people, not like godly people.
-They gained this way of looking at life – or at least stayed in it – because of their ungodly associations.
+The Corinthian Christians thought like worldly people, not like godly people.
+They gained this way of looking at life - or at least they stayed in it - because of their ungodly associations.
 Paul tells them to break those yokes of fellowship with the ungodly!

 b.
 What fellowship has righteousness with lawlessness?
-The Corinthian Christians were too loving, too affectionate in the sense that they thought it was “accepting” of them to accept lawlessness with righteousness, to accept darkness along with the light, and to accept Belial along with Christ.
+The Corinthian Christians were too loving and too affectionate in the sense that they thought it was "accepting" of them to allow lawlessness with righteousness, to accept darkness along with the light, and to admit Belial along with Christ.

 i.
 Belial is a word borrowed from Hebrew, meaning worthlessness or wickedness.
 Here it is used as another word for Satan.
 "The term is used only in this place in the New Testament, but very often in the Old Testament, to express men notoriously wicked and scandalous."
 (Poole)

 d.
 What agreement has the temple of God with idols?
-Apparently, the Corinthian Christians were still struggling with the idolatry problem Paul referred to in 1 Corinthians 8-10.
-Their association with idols was influencing their thinking, making it more and more worldly.
+Apparently, the Corinthian Christians still struggled with the idolatry problem Paul referred to in 1 Corinthians 8-10.
+Their association with idols influenced their thinking, making it more and more worldly.

 e.
-You are the temple of the living God: In 1 Corinthians 6:19-20, Paul writes of individual Christians as being temples of God.
-Here, he refers to the church as whole being the temple.
-Because temples are holy places, and should be protected against things that would defile the holy place, we should protect our hearts and minds as holy places before the Lord.
+You are the temple of the living God: In 1 Corinthians 6:19-20, Paul wrote of individual Christians as being temples of God.
+Here, he refers to the church as a whole being the temple.
+Because temples are holy places and should be protected against things that might defile the holy place, we should protect our hearts and minds as holy places before the Lord.

 ii.
 Paul quotes Jeremiah 31:9 to show the benefit of separating from worldly influence: a more intimate relationship with God (I will be a Father to you, and you shall be My sons and daughters).
 There is always a glorious promise for those who are willing to separate themselves from the world's influences for the sake of godliness.

-e.
-This call to come out from among them and be separate deals with the problem of “too much affection” Paul mentioned in 2 Corinthians 6:12.
+f.
+Come out from among them and be separate: This call deals with the problem of "too much affection" Paul mentioned in 2 Corinthians 6:12.
 We really can love too much, thinking we may just add the love of God without renouncing the ideas of Satan and this world.
 Remember that one of the seeds that failed in the parable of the soils had ground that was too fertile.
 It would grow everything.

 i.
 The call to purity and separation unto God flows from the offer of reconciliation mentioned at the end of 2 Corinthians 5.
 "A man cannot accept reconciliation with God and live in sin; because the renunciation of sin is involved in the acceptance of reconciliation.
 Paul never assumes that men may accept one benefit of redemption, and reject another.
 They cannot take pardon and refuse sanctification."
 (Hodge)